-Here are some ideas on where to try Kaga ryori in the city.
+Here are some ideas on where to try Kaga ryori in the city and our top restaurants overall.
 Or for alternative dining options, check out our guide to vegan and vegetarian restaurants in Kanazawa.
 If you need a drink to follow your meal, then we have a few suggestions for local craft beer spots too.

 9. Spend an evening with geisha